waj919/waj919/README.md

 <br/>

+- 🏙️ Raised in Brooklyn
+- 👨‍💻 Full-stack developer
+- 🏫 Recent grad from appAcademy
+- 🔥 Passionate about coding, games, and snowboarding
 - 👯 I’m looking to collaborate on any projects!
 - 🤔 I am currently applying to jobs
 - 💬 Ask me about anything!
 I'm an open person and love to talk
 - ⚡ Fun fact: I love snowboarding :snowboarder:

 ## Languages and Tools 🛠️